farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

   taken into account if the PST has too few tap positions left to reduce the flow constraints on these CNECs.
   This parameter affects both preventive and curative RAOs.
   It is actually used for the SWE CC process.
-  This parameter is not compatible with [do-not-optimize-curative-cnecs-for-tsos-without-cras](#do-not-optimize-curative-cnecs-for-tsos-without-cras).
+  This parameter is not compatible with [do-not-optimize-curative-cnecs-for-tsos-without-cras](#do-not-optimize-curative-cnecs-for-tsos-without-cras) for technical reasons.

 ## Load-flow and sensitivity computation parameters {#load-flow-and-sensitivity-computation}
 These parameters (load-flow-and-sensitivity-computation) configure the load-flow and sensitivity computations providers